haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 For clarity, I will use my own data as an example.

-1. Zero the balance, preferably one with 0.01g precision.
+1. Zero the scale, preferably one with 0.01g precision.

 2. Measure the container weight (I used a lightweight plastic cup), which was 7.98g.